 Personally, I spent 1 day in Chamonix in July and 7 days in Chamonix in August.
 During that time I had beautiful sunny weather the vast majority of the time.
 It rained for a couple of hours one single day in the late afternoon and that’s it.

-When deciding what to pack for Chamonix in the summer, be sure to check local weather as close to your trip as possible.
+When deciding what to pack for Chamonix in the summer, be sure to check local weather as close to your trip as possible as mountain weather is always unpredictable.
+(As seen in this mashup photo taken at the Tour du Mont Blanc sign.)
 Some great sites for that are:

 One important thing to remember when researching Chamonix summer weather: these averages are for Chamonix itself.
 And while most of the city sits in the valley, many of your activities will take you to higher elevations where snow and much lower temperatures are likely possibilities.